 The truth is that some very small restaurants operate at margins that are so tight that the payment of commission and transaction fees would make it quite difficult, if not impossible, for them to operate.
 Sometimes, this problem is due to a failure to control costs and a short-sighted penny-pinching attitude.
 The upshots to accepting credit cards is fairly easy to see: Most everyone uses them!

 A frequent solution to this problem is placing an ATM within the premises so that patrons can conventionally extract cash when they need it to pay for their meal.
 This is seen as tacky by some but it is certainly better than being left with no means to pay.
-However, one of the biggest complaints, with or without an ATM, that customers have is a restaurant’s failure to inform patrons that they do not accept common credit cards.
+However, one of the biggest complaints that customers have, with or without an ATM, is a restaurant’s failure to inform patrons that they do not accept common credit cards.
 If you check online reviews of restaurants that do not accept credit, you will find this complaint in many of them.

 As well, in a higher-end restaurant, cash-only could require customers to carry hundreds of dollars in cash on their person.
 Many people are uncomfortable with this, especially if they live in an area where muggings are frequent.
 Suffering the embarrassment of not being able to pay, even though you have a perfectly good credit card with you, is not likely to make you want to come back to a restaurant.